Vande Bharat (Indian Railways): Sleeper trainsets

 The sleeper EMU trainsets are being built with sleeper coaches for long-distance travel.
 They will have three classes: 1A, 2A and 3A.
 The train is expected to have a maximum speed of 220 km/h and a design life of 35 years.
 It is expected to be lighter, energy efficient as well as have better passenger amenities than the Vande Bharat.
 Half of the trainsets will have coaches made of steel, while the other half will have coaches made of aluminium with articulated bogies.

 Indian Railways invited bids to design and manufacture 200 trainsets in April 2022.
 The agency estimated that it would cost ₹260 billion.
 The estimate includes the cost of upgrading infrastructure at either the Marathwada Rail Coach Factory in Latur or ICF where the train is planned to be manufactured.
 A further ₹320 billion will be paid to the winning bidders over a 35-year period for maintenance.
 The bidders would be required to build the first prototype of this trainset within 24 months of being awarded the contract.

 Gati Shakti Train (Cargo Variant)

 It is also known as Freight EMU, supposedly to be used mainly to carry parcels of e-commerce companies, which is presently done via roadways.
 Indian Railways is planning to build 25 such trainsets to augment its freight market share in freight logistics from 28% to 40% by 2030 as a part of the government's "PM Gati Shakti" initiative.
-The first prototype was expected to be developed in ICF by December 2022, but has been postponed.
+In October 2022, Indian Railway announced that ICF is designing the cargo version of Vande Bharat which will be tested by the Research Designs and Standards Organisation (RDSO) before final commissioning.
+The freight EMU rakes could reach an operational speed of 160 kmph and the rakes are being designed for palletized container transportation.
+In March 2026, Indian Railway said that they are testing the first prototype where they will test multiple checks, including oscillation testing, emergency braking distance (EBD) evaluation and full-load performance assessments.
+The first prototype of 16-car EMU rake is designed to carry weight up to 264 tonnes at a maximum speed of 160 km/h.

+Indian Railways commenced trial run on the Ahmedabad-Mumbai route in September 2026.